zyx124/mysite/README.md

 A site created using Django and python.
 It is deployed [here](https://yuxinzhao.pythonanywhere.com).
 Welcome to click on it.

+Views are created by Materialize CSS and HTML.

 Register, log in and out function is available.

 TO DO:
 <li class="task-list-item"><input type="checkbox" id="" disabled="" class="task-list-item-checkbox" checked="">improve HTML and CSS</li>